LanaSina/LanaSina.github.io/index.md

 ## What am I working on?

+I am interested in systems that learn in unconventional ways, as well as unconventional systems that learn in mainstream ways.
+Currently I work a lot on predictive coding.
+Some of my projects:

-Currently I am researching [visual illusions in neural networks](https://github.com/LanaSina/evolutionary_illusion_generator), biological and artificial, on the principle that systems that "fail" as the brain does teach us more than systems that superficially succeed as humans do.
+I research [visual illusions in neural networks](https://github.com/LanaSina/evolutionary_illusion_generator), biological and artificial, on the principle that systems that "fail" as the brain does teach us more than systems that superficially succeed as humans do.
 I am not so much interested in perfect artificial vision as I am interested in charmingly and accurately faulty artficial perception.

 I also work on measures of complexity and measures of "life".
 How could you detect life on [faraway planets](https://agu.confex.com/agu/abscicon19/prelim.cgi/Paper/480711)?
 What kind of data and how much of it do you need to make a reasonable assumption about [whether a system is alive or not](https://github.com/LanaSina/FLR_contest)?

 Other projects of mine include putting predictive networks in mobile phones, building platforms for collaborative open science, and recording weird behavior in plants.

+[gallery/EIGEN.png]

+An motion illusion produced by my evolutionary generator.